Imgeagle/CodingFlow/README.md

 # CodingFlow
-it always good to have a standardized the coding rules
+it always good to have some standardized coding rules